 - Use technology to the extent possible.
-For example, consider whether portfolio accounting system can be programmed to capture and/or provide special reports containing required client and transactional data.
+For example, consider whether a portfolio accounting system can be programmed to capture and/or provide special reports containing required client and transactional data.

 - Create spreadsheets for information needed in Item 5.K Schedule Ds using the example charts provided in the marked Form ADV Part 1.

-- Implement policies, procedures and controls to help ensure applicable data will be gathered going forward in a timely and effective manner.
+- Implement policies, procedures, and controls to help ensure applicable data will be gathered going forward in a timely and effective manner.

 - Ensure backup substantiating the information collected is maintained as part of the firm’s books and records.